Return of the Thunderbird

 - a cascading water feature with deep pool for condor bathing

 - two covered visitor viewing areas, one elevated, where visitors can get rare up-close views of condors

-Condors of the Columbia will tell the story of condors' historic fall and current rise and the challenges these birds face today from lead and trash in their environment.
-It will also guide visitors through the zoo's decade-long condor recovery effort in conjunction with the United States Fish and Wildife Service, San Diego Wildlife Park, the Los Angeles Zoo, and many other partners.
+Condors of the Columbia tells the story of condors' historic fall and current rise and the challenges these birds face today from lead and trash in their environment.
+It also guides visitors through the zoo's decade-long condor recovery effort in conjunction with the United States Fish and Wildife Service, San Diego Wildlife Park, the Los Angeles Zoo, and many other partners.